TEMS Position Statement

 Inclusion of Tactical Emergency Medical Support (TEMS) in Tactical Law Enforcement Operations

 Introduction (By Dr. Kevin Gerold, NTOA TEMS Section Chair)

 The National Tactical Officers Association (NTOA) Board of Directors recently approved a revision to the Tactical Emergency Medical Support (TEMS) Position Statement.
 The updated position statement, initially published in 1994 and revised in 2007, reflects changes in law enforcement operations and advances in medicine.
-The NTOA was a piorneer in recognizing the contribution that a TEMS element makes to the success of a mission driven law enforcement operation and remains a leader in TEMS advocacy and training.
+The NTOA was a pioneer in recognizing the contribution that a TEMS element makes to the success of a mission-driven law enforcement operation and remains a leader in TEMS advocacy and training.

 When the TEMS Position Statement was last revised in 2007, the Tactical Combat Casualty Care (TCCC) Guidelines that included the liberal use of tourniquets were emerging as an effective model for reducing potentially preventable combat associated deaths.
 The increasing threat from active violence incidents such as those that occurred recently in Tucson, Arizona, Boston, Massachusetts, and Newtown, Connecticut were not yet a priority.